DevNomi29/skills-introduction-to-github/Profile.md

 Welcome to My Github Profile!
-There is a confusion in editing and merging branches
+There is a confusion in editing and merging branches...!!!